tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-upgrading-from-mvc3-to-mvc4.md

 Upgrading from MVC3 to MVC4 was easy.
 I followed the instructions from the [MVC4 release notes][4] and committed my changes.

 I installed Visual Studio 2012 on my build server (including .Net 4.5) so the build would run.
-Installing a copy on build servers is allowed under visual studio licensing models and while some people try to create a &#8216;pure' non-VS build experience, I think the only advantage one gets from this model is ensuring the production application is compiled in a different manner from the one the developers built and tested under.
+Installing a copy on build servers is allowed under visual studio licensing models and while some people try to create a 'pure' non-VS build experience, I think the only advantage one gets from this model is ensuring the production application is compiled in a different manner from the one the developers built and tested under.

 VS upgraded, .Net upgraded, MVC upgraded, time to commit and push.